stain/s11.no/content/2022/phd/methods-included/index.md

 The text below has been adapted from [ACM's HTML article](https://cacm.acm.org/magazines/2022/6/261172-methods-included/fulltext) and [LaTeX source](https://github.com/mr-c/cwl_methods_included) with these modifications by Stian Soiland-Reyes:
 - Conversion to Markdown/HTML
-- Re-insert original high resolution figures
+- Re-inserted original high resolution figures as SVG
-- Re-insert table as text
+- Re-inserted table as text
-- Re-inserted author affiliations and ORCID
+- Re-inserted author affiliations & ORCIDs
 - Re-inserted hyperlinks instead of footnotes
 - References modified to [house style](/2021/house-rules/citation-style/)
 - Typographical improvements for Web rendering